 Cienfuegos is the number one destination for scuba diving enthusiasts who travel to the beautiful island of Cuba.
 In addition to its famous and majestic Notre-Dame coral column, named after the Parisian cathedral due to their resemblance, you will be able to observe underwater cavities and submerged wrecks.

-There are two types of currency available in Cuba: the Cuban Peso (currency used by Cubans) and the Convertible Cuban Peso (currency used by tourists).
-Canadian travelers are advised to bring Canadian dollars which can be exchanged on site for local currency.
+The currency used in Cuba is the Cuban peso.
+Canadian travelers are advised to bring Canadian dollars (paper only) or U.S. dollars, which can be exchanged on site for local currency.

 Voltage is 220V in most hotels.
 If your devices only work on 110V, be sure to bring a converter.